 Role models are female or gender-diverse professionals with experience working in STEM or Skilled Trades.

 As a Role Model, you get to decide how much you want to participate but all Role Models start by creating an engaging personal profile that highlights you and your work.
 (If that kind of writing intimidates you, we can help!)

-Chapter Coordinators are the points of contact in local areas.
-They facilitate monthly programming, recruit club members and chaperone in-person events.
+Chapter Coordinators are our local leaders who facilitate monthly programming, recruit club members, and chaperone in-person events.
 The coordinator may be a teacher, parent, or a community leader.

 Girls Supporting Girls

 STEMforGIRLS Programs are provided free of charge because we value diversity and inclusion of ideas and people.
 To increase our accessibility, families with the means to do so can offset the cost of their daughter’s membership and expand our reach to more girls across this province.
 A small monthly contribution of $30 directly sponsors an additional girl’s STEMforGIRLS Club membership, ensuring she has access to materials to learn about STEM careers.